ercineld-zz/amazon-review-prediction/README.md

   The number of reviews on Amazon has grown significantly over the years.
 Customers who made purchases on Amazon provide reviews by rating the product from 1 to 5 stars and sharing a text summary of their experience and opinions of the product.
 The ratings of a product then are averaged to provide an overall product rating.
 We analyzed how Amazon customers write reviews and what type of ratings they give in a specific category in order to find underlying statistical trends providing insights into inner workings of Amazon’s review system.
 We trained various classifier models using a training set of preprocessed reviews.
 The classifier predicts whether the review is helpful or not.
 The performance of the classifiers was tested on a test set containing 30% of the dataset.

-- Paper: asd
+- Paper: All the details about the project.

-- Recipe: asd
+- Recipe: Simple "how to" file for the project.

-- Part 1: asd
+- Part 1: Code part 1

-- Part 2: asd
+- Part 2: Code part 2

-- Part 3: asd
+- Part 3: Code part 3

+Furthermore, Zeppelin notebook files in the JSON format can be found in the folder.
+Those can be used by simply importing into Apache Zeppelin.

+**Methods: TF-IDF vectorization, Vector assembler and a few machine learning methods via MLlib.**